 Ahoy Mateys!
 Mark your calendars for September 8th for an amazing event.

-The Coos History Museum is pleased to announce the guest speaker for our annual fundraiser.
+The Coos History Museum is pleased to announce the guest speaker for our annual dinner fundraising auction.
 This year we have the privilege of having Eric Jay Dolin join us to talk about Pirates!

 Tickets are $90/person or $720/table and available to purchase by phone (541-756-6320) or at the front desk of the museum.